Walnut-Theorem-Prover/Walnut/developer_notes.md

 - Unit testing via [JUnit](https://junit.org)
   - Unit tests are stored in `src/test/`
   - Integration testing is done via the unit testing process, to show code coverage
-  - Integration testing runs by default.
-Be careful; it has the ability to overwrite some Automata text files.
   - To rebuild integration test files, uncomment the `@Test` attribute before `createTestCases()` in IntegrationTests.java
 - Code coverage reports via [JaCoCo](https://jacoco.org/jacoco)
 - Static analysis via [SpotBugs](https://spotbugs.github.io)